 PARKING BAN STATUS: | NO BAN |

-If needed for snow plowing or cleanup, a citywide parking ban will typically be declared by 3 p.m. and begin at 10 p.m., except for the downtown, which starts at 1 a.m. the following morning.
+If needed for snow plowing or cleanup, a citywide parking ban will typically be declared by 3 p.m. and begin at 10 p.m., except for the downtown, which usually begins at 1 a.m. the following morning.
 Earlier start times may be enacted in the event of a major storm or for clean-up from a prior storm.

 When a ban is declared, PARKING IS PROHIBITED ON CITY STREETS, SIDEWALKS and ADJACENT PARKING AREAS, such as the angled spaces on First and School streets, and the parking bay on Dover Street.
 Vehicles found in violation of the parking ban may be ticketed and towed at the vehicle owner's expense.